Ashishkumar2163/Spotify-clone/README.md

 # Spotify-clone
-This is a spotify-clone website to make for developement practise
+This is a spotify-clone website to make for developement practise.